Once in a Lifetime

 Being as knowledgeable as possible about the terrain/geography

-Being a homo sapien you should be able to move over any terrain, and most often than not this is more about being able to read a map so you know you’re were you’re supposed to be!
+Being a homo sapien you should be able to move over any terrain, and most often than not this is more about being able to read a map so you know you’re where you’re supposed to be!
 Personally and having walked and climbed with a lot of people I find that having some background in climbing, so you’re good on steep ground, is always handy, as well as knowing how to stay safe on snow, steep grass, boulder fields etc - but again 99% of the time it comes down to a basic understanding of the world around you.

 And perhaps most importantly, knowing how to keep a level head and keep morale up when doing a challenging solo trip of extended duration?

-Now this is the biggest and most important question you’ve asked.
+Now, this is the biggest and most important question you’ve asked.
 There are those who can handle being by themselves for extended periods without too much strain, and then there are the rest, who find it lonely, scary and basically really not very enjoyable.
 It sounds like you like being alone, and so do I, having done solo trips of all kinds and although each was a real test of my metal, really, if I’m honest, each would have been better if shared with another human being.
 Have you read ‘Into the Wild’ - I guess you have?
 I think that book sums up the loneliness and isolation of being by yourself pretty well, a profound experience yes, but often not a pleasant one at the time.
-I’m sure many people have read Wild and imagined themselves as Cheryl Strayed, but there is a big difference fact and fiction.
-But I know it’s hard to find like minded souls for such trips, people with the time or inclination to go.
-My advice would be to build up to it, to dip your toe into a future solitary journey one toe at a time, and then once you begin recognise how you feel is understandable, to be expected, maybe even the thing you seek?
+I’m sure many people have read Wild and imagined themselves as Cheryl Strayed, but there is a big difference between fact and fiction.
+But I know it’s hard to find like-minded souls for such trips, people with the time or inclination to go.
+My advice would be to build up to it, to dip your toe into a future solitary journey one toe at a time, and then once you begin to recognise how you feel is understandable, to be expected, maybe even the thing you seek?
 Going beyond your boundaries, to break out of your safe spaces, is not easy to do, and what you find out there will not be easy either, but even if you only leave that space for a week or so and come back, finding it not for you, life will never be quite the same, your safe space punctured for good, every failure just sets you up for your next potential success!

-As for money, it’s often another way of telling yourself that somethings out of reach, that you can do down the line, when you have more money.
+As for money, it’s often another way of telling yourself that somethings out of reach, that you can do down the line when you have more money.
 The only problem is that down the line - the more money you have the less time you’ll have to spend it on such trips.
 I’m not one for dept, but I know a lot of people who paid for once in a lifetime trips with visa cards then worked it off, which in this case seems like the right way round!